CAC-Livestream Plugin Issues

 I don't know what that's about.

-#37 Updated by Dominic Giglio almost 6 years ago
+#37 Updated by Dominic Giglio over 8 years ago

 I finally had a chance to get back to this ticket tonight.
 Most of the functionality appears to be OK.
 I can input the shortcode as a single line or with line breaks and it loads an